watertreader/dev-ops-coursework/README.md

 For this project, I am trying to have a dip into the devops

-You can also read up on my experience in Medium https://medium.com/@watertreader/dip-into-devops-world-9ad96f8ec774
+You can also read up on my DevOps experience in Medium https://medium.com/@watertreader/dip-into-devops-world-9ad96f8ec774

 ## File Descriptions <a name="files"></a>